What is a Hit and Run?

 Even if the damage to a person or property is minimal, you can still be charged with hit and run.
 In these instances, the charge will most likely be a misdemeanor.
 When the damage to a person or property is severe, the hit and run could be charged as a felony.
 In the event that a person dies in the accident, the at-fault party could also be charged with vehicular homicide.

 When a person is involved in an accident and suffers injury, they may have the legal right to recover damages.
 A person may sue the at-fault party for medical bills, lost wages and more.
-Any person involved in a crash in Pensacola should consult with an attorney experienced in personal injury law.
+Any person involved in a crash in Pensacola should consult with a car accident attorney experienced in personal injury law.
+Call us at 850-444-4878 or, contact us online for a free consultation.